 We now have a Bandcamp page, where you can purchase selected old releases in digital form.
 We make our best effort to put a lot of our stuff online for free but here you can get it in higher quality for a cheap price, and help offset our costs so we can make more work.

-The main reason for doing this isn’t really monetary, more that we’ve been quite inspired by the range and vastness of DIY music that has been put onto this platform.
+We’ve been inspired by the range and vastness of DIY music that has been put onto this platform.
 The most important thing is networking and access to networks and information.

 People Like Us will be on BBC Radio 3’s The Verb on Friday 8 December 2017 talking about scrolling culture (and google minds!) in relation to the creative process and The Fundamental Questions book, playing a specially made 3 minute group reading made from this.